 - Implicit brand trust has gone.
 Implicit trust is a thing of the past in the reviews driven world of Amazon.
 Consumers simply do not trust brands, business and institutions like they used to.

 - Trust is impacted on a real-time basis.
 Social media has driven us into a totally transparent world where every brand mistake and wrongdoing (real, perceived or even fake) is often amplified in minutes.
-Combining this with political uncertainty and polarization, consumers are also less trusting in institutions whereas, trust in “people like me” has gone up (hence the rise of the Instagram Influencer?!).
+Combining this with political uncertainty and polarisation, consumers are also less trusting in institutions.
+Trust in “people like me” has gone up (hence the rise of the Instagram Influencer).

 - Trust is more nuanced.
-What builds trust in a brand or business has become more varied by market, sector and audience – there is not one standard solution.
+What builds trust in a brand or business has become more varied by market, sector and audience – there is no standard solution.
 Trust needs to be mapped and then – and only then – can a trust development programme be developed.

-The eight primary drivers of brand trust which brands need to get right
+What are the eight primary drivers of brand trust which brands need to get right?

 A recent study by Carat concluded that there are eight elements which drive overall trust levels: